 You’ll also need to adjust the set screw on your on demand regulator.
 Unscrew the set screw most of the way and start up your generator, fueling it off your home’s natural gas line.
 The engine should run, but will sound jumpy.
 Slowly screw in the set screw until the engine catches and runs consistently, then use the included bolt to fix the set screw in place.

-Tri Fuel Generator Conversion Kits
+Tri Fuel Conversion Kits for Generators

 Your conversion kit will largely govern how easy or difficult the process of converting your dual fuel generator to tri fuel will be.

-The most important thing to keep in mind when choosing a conversion kit is that it needs to match your generator.
+The most important thing to keep in mind when choosing a tri fuel conversion kit is that it needs to match your generator.
 If you conversion kit isn’t designed to work specifically with your make and model of generator, you’re likely to end up with space behind the air filter or a carburetor adapter that won’t work with your carburetor.

-There are a number of conversion kits available from Amazon, which range in price from less than $50 to more than $200.
+There are a number of tri fuel conversion kits available from Amazon, which range in price from less than $50 to more than $200.
 Remember that you get what you pay for – more expensive conversion kits are typically manufactured to a higher standard, use higher quality parts, and come with more of the hardware you need to complete the conversion

 HIPA makes far less expensive natural gas conversion kits, but these are much more obtrusive on the exterior of your generator and require more technical knowledge because they come with very little instruction.